FarleyXavier/IoT-OpenLAB/README.md

 # IoT-OpenLAB
-Open Laboratory for the Internet of Things, includes: IoT-OpenLAB_IDE, Aruino_IDE and Fritzing_IDE
+Open Laboratory for the Internet of Things, includes: IoT-OpenLAB_IDE, Arduino_IDE and Fritzing_IDE